tocisz/RC2014-nascom/README.md

 The benefit of building both ROM and RAM is the ease of reusing code from the ROM in the RAM image.
 E.g. to use `PRINT` function from
 [int32k.asm](int32k.asm) it was declared global [here](int32k.asm#L41) and it can be used in the hello world sample program [here](hello.asm#L4).

-The origianal README with more information about NASCOM BASIC and modification that were made follws.
+The original README with more information about NASCOM BASIC and modification that were made follws.

 ---